 Clary Sage (Salvia sclarea) From distilled flowering tops and velvety heart shaped leaves, it is recognized therapeutically as a hormone balancer for women and aids in supporting difficult periods and uterine cramps.
 Some of the properties are known to be sedative, antifungal, and anticonvulsant.

-Helichrysum Blend (Helichrysum gymnocephalum and Helichrysum bractiferum), also referred to as Immortelle, is distilled in South Africa, from its flowers and flowering tops.
+Helichrysum (Helichrysum italicum), also referred to as Immortelle, is distilled in South Africa, from its flowers and flowering tops.
 It is revered for its anti-inflammatory and antiseptic properties, thus effective for healing deep tissue wounds and bruises.

-Jatamansi or Spikenard (Nardostachys jatamansi) distilled from sustainably harvested roots in the forests of Nepal, is beneficial for calming an overly active mind, brings tranquility to the subconscious, and supports dreaming and creativity.
+Jatamansi (Nardostachys jatamansi) distilled from sustainably harvested roots in the forests of Nepal, is beneficial for calming an overly active mind, brings tranquility to the subconscious, and supports dreaming and creativity.

 Marjoram (Origanum majorana) Origanum is derived from two Greek words, oros (mountain) and ganos (joy), its distilled leaf is highly recognized as an analgesic and antispasmodic offers relaxation to tense muscles.
 The plant historically has been used during rites of passage, at weddings and funerals, to bring about happiness.
 In ancient Egypt, marjoram was used in healing, disinfecting, and preserving.